hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 Nextflow stores temporary data in a working directory.
 This will basically includes all of the files mentioned above and possibly additional intermediate files.
-This can be safely deleted after the pipeline finishes running.
+This can be safely deleted after the pipeline finishes running, **unless** the pipeline failed and you want to [resume it](#tip-resuming-a-script).

 See more at: https://www.nextflow.io/docs/latest/script.html?highlight=workdir#implicit-variables, https://github.com/danrlu/Nextflow_cheatsheet#the-working-directory

+**Nextflow reports:**

+Nextflow has also been configured to generate several reports detailing the runtime, resources used and other information:

+- `nextflow-report-<timestamp>.html`: a comprehensive summary of the pipeline ([Example](https://www.nextflow.io/docs/latest/tracing.html#execution-report))
+- `nextflow-timeline-<timestamp>.html`: a timeline showing the duration of each process. ([Example](https://www.nextflow.io/docs/latest/tracing.html#timeline-report))
+- `nextflow-trace-<timestamp>.tsv`: a table of information about each process. ([Example](https://www.nextflow.io/docs/latest/tracing.html#trace-report))

+These reports are saved to either the [outdir folder](#assemble-parameter-desc) or the directory that nextflow was launched from (if outdir is not defined).

 #### Recommended workflow: